looker-open-source/extension-examples/react/javascript/tile-visualization/README.md

    ```

 6. Create a `model` LookML file in your project.
-The name doesn't matter but the convention is to name it the same as the project— in this case, tile-visualization.
+The name doesn't matter but the convention is to name it the same as the project — in this case, tile-visualization.

 - Add a connection in this model.
 - [Configure the model you created](https://docs.looker.com/data-modeling/getting-started/create-projects#configuring_a_model) so that it has access to the selected connection.